Naemyŏngbu: Ranks

-The Queen Consort (jungjeon; 중전) came second or third in rank depending on the type of Dowager that was present and was immediately followed by 4 categories of high-ranked royal consorts, with 2 levels each: senior (jeong, 정) and junior (jong, 종).
+At the top was the queen dowager or in some instances the grand queen dowager.
+The queen was considered a junior to the dowager queen(s), but was the one who controlled the Internal Court.
+She was immediately followed by four ranks of official royal consorts, with two levels each: senior (정; jeong) and junior (종; jong).

-For the rank of Bin, the King or Queen would attach a prefix in association with the character/personality of the Royal Consort, such as Huibin (Hui = Radiant), Sukbin (Suk = Clarity/Purity), Uibin (Ui = Appropriate/Fitting), and so forth.
-However, they are all equal as they hold the same "Bin" rank.
+For the rank of bin, the king or queen would attach a prefix in association with the character/personality of the royal consort, such as hui (splendid), suk (pure), ui (proper), and so forth.

-Senior 5th sanggung and sangui were the court ladies who served directly under the royal family members, or the head manager of their assigned department.
+Senior fifth rank sanggung and sangui were the court ladies who served directly under the royal family members, or headed various departments.
 Depending on their role and department, there would be internal ranking within the sanggung.
-For example, a sanggung who served the Queen has higher authority and ranking than a sanggung who serves a prince, princess, and/or concubine.
+For example, a sanggung who served the queen had higher authority and ranking than a sanggung who served a prince, princess, and/or royal consort.

-A court lady could also become a sanggung if the King showed favor.
-They would be called "favored sanggung" or "special court lady" ("seungeun sanggung") and would be considered the highest rank of the senior 5th.
-However, since they are still in the 5th rank, a favored sanggung would not be considered a member of the Royal Family or part of the naegwan.
-On some occasions a favored sanggung was promoted to the rank of Sugwon.
+A court lady who received the king's favor would become a "special court lady"; however, they would not be considered a member of the royal family or part of the naegwan.
+On some occasions, special court ladies would be promoted to royal consorts.

-Officially admitted royal consorts would start from the rank of Sugui.
-Non-officially admitted royal consorts would start from the rank of Sugwon.
-The most notable case is Royal Noble Consort Hui of the Indong Jang clan.
+Selected royal consorts would start from the junior second rank.
+Favored royal consorts would start from the junior fourth rank.